-At Porto Secreto, our mission is to write about the city and its surroundings, covering the most varied aspects, from the best restaurants to transport news.
-In a unique environment that only those who live here recognize, it’s normal for there to be expressions that only those who are from Porto and/or the North understand.
+At Porto Secreto, our mission is to write about the city and its surroundings, covering a wide range of aspects, from the best restaurants to transport news.
+In a unique environment, which only those who live here recognize, it’s normal for there to be expressions that only those who are from Porto and/or the North understand.

 The people of Porto havetheir own way of being in life and this is also clear in the way they speak.
 It’s part of our identity.
 Shall we (re)discover some of these more typical expressions?